PHPSouthWales/slim-bootstrap/README.md

-# Slim Boilerplate
+# Slim API Bootstrap

-A Slim 3 bootstrap with console generators in place
+A Slim 3 bootstrap for APIs with console generators in place

 ## Available Generators